-When a given IP address or prefix is compared to an address match list, the list is traversed in order until an element matches.
+When a given IP address or prefix is compared to an address match list, the comparison takes place in approximately O(1) time.
+However, key comparisons require that the list of keys be traversed until a matching key is found, and therefore may be somewhat slower.

 The interpretation of a match depends on whether the list is being used for access control, defining listen-on ports, or in a sortlist, and whether the element was negated.

 When used as an access control list, a non-negated match allows access and a negated match denies access.
 If there is no match, access is denied.
-The clauses allow-notify, allow-query, allow-query-cache, allow-transfer, allow-update, allow-update-forwarding, and blackhole all use address match lists.
-Similarly, the listen-on option will cause the server to not accept queries on any of the machine's addresses which do not match the list.
+The clauses allow-notify, allow-recursion, allow-query-on, allow-query-cache, allow-query-cache-on, allow-transfer, allow-update, allow-update-forwarding, and blackhole all use address match lists.
+Similarly, the listen-on option will cause the server to refuse queries on any of the machine's addresses which do not match the list.

-Because of the first-match aspect of the algorithm, an element that defines a subset of another element in the list should come before the broader element, regardless of whether either is negated.
+Order of insertion is significant.
+If more than one element in an ACL is found to match a given IP address or prefix, preference will be given to the one that came first in the ACL definition.
+Because of this first-match behavior, an element that defines a subset of another element in the list should come before the broader element, regardless of whether either is negated.
 For example, in 1.2.3/24; !
 1.2.3.13; the 1.2.3.13 element is completely useless because the algorithm will match any lookup for 1.2.3.13 to the 1.2.3/24 element.
 Using !
-1.2.3.13; 1.2.3/24 fixes that problem by having 1.2.3.13 blocked by the negation but all other 1.2.3. hosts fall through.
+1.2.3.13; 1.2.3/24 fixes that problem by having 1.2.3.13 blocked by the negation, but all other 1.2.3. hosts fall through.